vaibhavjain-dev/vaibhavjain-dev/README.md

 ---

-### 🌟 About Me
+### 👋 About Me

-I'm a **17-year-old self-taught developer** from Ahmednagar, India, with a strong passion for **Web3** and **blockchain development**.
-Currently, I am a **Junior Associate at Web3Samaj**, where I engage in technical development, community building, and mentorship.
-My journey into the world of decentralized systems is fueled by a fascination with their transformative potential and the impact they can have on our lives.
+I'm **Vaibhav Jain**, a **17-year-old self-taught developer** from Ahmednagar, India.
+My passion lies in **Web3** and **blockchain development**, where I explore the transformative potential of decentralized systems.
+Currently, I serve as a **Junior Associate at Web3Samaj**, where I engage in technical development, community building, and mentorship.

 ---

-### 💡 Interests
+### 🌟 My Interests

-I am deeply interested in various topics surrounding:
+I’m fascinated by a variety of topics, including:

 - **Decentralization & Innovation** 🚀
 - **Decentralized Finance (DeFi)** 🪙